curlygirly/cv-1/README.md

 - The most prestigious and coveted award in the Diamond industry
 - Also the most difficult to obtain, I was the only person who passed the course first time around in my class of 20 people

-##Who are you?

-- Member of MENSA at age 12, scoring in the top percentile of the population
-- Since then I've done enough stupid things to question the validity of MENSA's testing procedures
-- My lawyers tell me I can't sue

 ##Favourite shows

 - South Park